ManuelGehl/Enzyme-Kinetic-Fitting/README.md

 # Enzyme-kinetic-fitting
 Takes Excel files with specific activity measurements for enzymes (and corresponding mutants) and does a curve fitting to the Michaelis-Menten equation.
+I used this code for determining the kinetic constants of wild type and mutated enzymes, e.g. in  Gehl, M, Demmer, U, Ermler, U, Shima, S. Crystal structure of FAD-independent methylene-tetrahydrofolate reductase from Mycobacterium hassiacum.
+Proteins.
+2023; 1- 12. doi:10.1002/prot.26504